moracarlos/maze/README.md

 # maze
-Random Maze
-"Random" maze generator using Depth-First Search.
+Random maze generator using Depth-First Search.

 Created by moracarlos, all rights reserved.